rrherr/dash-template/README.md

 How does Heroku know what to do?
 Because of these files in the repo:

-- `Pipfile.lock`: tells Heroku what libraries & versions to install
+- `Pipfile.lock` tells Heroku what libraries & versions to install
-- `Procfile`: tells Heroku what command to run
+- `Procfile` tells Heroku what command to run
-- `.slugignore`: tells Heroku what files to ignore
+- `.slugignore` tells Heroku what files to ignore